My Hero Academia: The Top 10 Quirks You Don’t Want

 Manga Fukidashi | Quirk: Comic

 Manga’s Quirk, ‘Comic’ allows him to ‘manifest onomatopoeia into reality’.
 Onomatopoeia are words that sound like their meaning.
 For example, moo, crash, or woof.
-I can’ think of many beneficial use cases here aside from trying to lure enemies from their guard post by saying ‘Crash’ to trigger their curiosity to go investigate.
+I can’t think of too many beneficial use cases here aside from maybe trying to lure enemies from their post by saying ‘Crash‘ to trigger their curiosity to go investigate.
 Or maybe the enemy is afraid of dogs so you make realistic barking noises.
+But when compared to all the powers we have seen in MHA, we desire this the least for ourselves.
+And that is really saying something.

-Manga Fukidashi’s Quirk is not only laughably bad, but it also works against him in that his head is a literal speech bubble, meaning, his thoughts and words manifest into visible written words that occupy his headspace.
+Manga Fukidashi’s quirk is not only laughably bad, but it also works against him in that his head is a literal speech bubble, meaning, his thoughts and words manifest into visible written words that occupy his headspace.
 This may be great for communicating with deaf civilians or getting someone to understand you while you are trying to talk in the front row of a Cardi B concert, but it also means that everyone can see what you are saying and thinking all the time.
+Yeah, that would not be great.

 This means your thoughts aren’t private, and you can never get away with muttering some clever insult under your breath without being caught.
 Your thoughts can never be your own and you run the risk of exposing your deep dark thoughts or insults any time you think about them.
 Not to mention that his lack of a face means that he is completely expressionless, save for his visible thought words and onomatopoeia.